 Kit Homes: What You Should Know Before Buying

 Kit homes are mail-order homes delivered in parts and built right on your property.
-Learn more about the pros, cons and cost of these build-your-own house kits.
+Explore the pros and cons of building one and how much it could cost you.